Issuer

 Refer to this libs.versions.toml code for the complete example.

-Update app/build.gradle.kts:
+Update core/build.gradle.kts:

 kotlin {